Sunday, 22 July 2018

 Auxerre has a railway station.
 From there you can go to almost anywhere in France.

-All that remained for us to do was to get back to Paris today and onto the plane tomorrow.
+The following day, all that remained for us to do was to get back to Paris and onto the plane.

 We left the camping ground with plenty of time for the 9:50 am train and stopped at the Bar Paul Bert, next to the bridge, for breakfast.